Being Seen, Being Heard: Witnessing

 When a relationship ends, men often carry grief in silence — between anger, numbness and fatherhood.
 This piece explores how to face loss without armour, and stay present through the pain.

-Affairs: Breaking and Rebuilding Trust
+Affairs: Breaking and Rebuilding Trust in Marriage #2

-When You’re the One Who Stepped Outside
+When You’re the One Who Stepped Outside: Facing Infidelity

 You crossed a line — not just in your relationship, but in yourself.
 This post explores what it means to face an affair honestly, without excuses, and decide who you want to become next.